-- 1. Within 15 minutes dip a sterile swab into the properly adjusted inoculum, rotate it several times and press firmly against the upper inside wall of the tube to express excess fluid. - 2.
-Streak the entire agar plate surface 3 times, turning the plate 60 degrees between streakings to obtain even inoculation.
-Mueller Hinton (MH) Agar is recommended for non-fastidious organisms; Mueller Hinton with 5% Sheep Blood for Streptococcus spp. and N. meningitidis; GC Base with Supplements for N. gonorrhoeae, and Haemophilus Test Medium (HTM) for Haemophilus spp. - 3.
-The lid may be left ajar for 3 to 5 minutes, but no more than 15 minutes, to allow for any surface moisture to be absorbed before applying the drug-impregnated disks. - 4.
-Select appropriate test disks.(6) IFU-000746 [A]
+1. Within 15 minutes dip a sterile swab into the properly adjusted inoculum, rotate it several times and press firmly against the upper inside wall of the tube to express excess fluid.

+2. Streak the entire agar plate surface 3 times, turning the plate 60 degrees between streaking to obtain even inoculation.
+Mueller Hinton (MH) Agar supplemented with 2% glucose and 0.5 $\mu$ g/mL methylene blue dye is recommended for yeasts, Mueller

+Hinton (MH) Agar is recommended for non-fastidious organisms; Mueller Hinton with 5% Sheep Blood for Streptococcus spp. and N. meningitidis; GC Base with Supplements for N. gonorrhoeae, and Haemophilus Test Medium (HTM) for Haemophilus spp.

+3. The lid may be left ajar for 3 to 5 minutes, but no more than 15 minutes, to allow for any surface moisture to be absorbed before applying the drug-impregnated disks.

+4. Select appropriate test disks.(6)

 5. Apply the disks by means of a dispenser, using aseptic precautions.
 Deposit disks so that the centers are at least 24mm apart; up to 12 disks may be placed on a 150mm plate, 5 disks on a 100mm plate.
 In all cases, however, it is best to place disks that give predictably large zones next to disks that give predictably small zones (e.g. cephalosporins) in an effort to avoid overlapping zones.
 It is also important to pay attention to how close the disks are to the edge of the plate, no matter how many disks are dispensed.
 If disks are placed too close to the edge of the plate, the zones may not be fully round with some drugs.
 Because some of the drug diffuses almost instantaneously, a disk should not be relocated once it has come into contact with the agar surface.
 Instead, place a new disk in another location on the agar.
-If disks have been placed on the agar with other than a self-tamping dispenser, press the disks down with a sterile needle or forceps to make contact with the surface.
+If disks have been placed on the agar with something other than a self-tamping dispenser, press the disks down with a sterile needle or forceps to make contact with the surface.